 F - MIL

-Bucks star Giannis Antetokounmpo (ankle) has been ruled out for Game 5 Tuesday night.
+Bucks star Giannis Antetokounmpo (knee) has officially been ruled out for Game 6 on Saturday.

 Antetokounmpo missed Game 5 after hyperextending his knee in Game 4.
 He was originally listed as doubtful to play in Game 6, but has since been officially ruled out.
 It’s still unclear if he’d be able to return for a Game 7 if the Hawks were to tie up the series in Game 6, however, there was some optimism he’d be able to give it a shot.